NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_install.md

     * *If you want to compile Julia **with** MKL also add the following*
         * `USE_INTEL_MKL=1` -- Use Intel versions of BLAS and LAPACK (this is why we loaded mkl module)
         * `USE_BLAS64=0` -- Use the 64-bit library with the 32-bit integer interface.
 This will necessitate changes in `Make.inc`.
 The reasons for this are discussed in step 7.
+    !!! tip
-    * **NOTE**: I found it useful to create the file `Make.user` in another location (e.g. home directory) and drop a link into the Julia build directory as I used `git clean -x -f -d` to make sure everything is completely clean
+         I found it useful to create the file `Make.user` in another location (e.g. home directory) and drop a link into the Julia build directory as I used `git clean -x -f -d` to make sure everything is completely clean
 6. (Skip to step 8 if compiling Julia **without** MKL.)
 There are a couple of problems to overcome when compiling Julia with MKL.
 The first is that a makefile in the SuiteSparse library package defines a `USER` variable that leads to problems with `xalt/ld` (a script that invokes ld).
 To fix this do the following:
     * In JULIA_HOME fetch and unpack the SuiteSparse libraries `make -C deps/ extract-suitesparse`